Normie Osborn: Fictional character biography

 Normie Osborn is the son of Harry Osborn and the grandson of Norman Osborn.

-Harry's sanity recovered shortly before dying from a modified version of the Goblin formula, saving Spider-Man and saying "You're my best friend"; Normie is shown overhearing this, possibly changing his view of Spider-Man.
-While still recovering from his father's death, Normie is befriended by Peter Parker, a sort of surrogate uncle to him.
+After Harry dies from the effects of the Goblin formula, Normie bonds with Peter Parker, who becomes a sort of surrogate uncle to him.
 A trio of robotic "Goblin women" (one of a number of failsafes prepared by Harry before death) kidnap Normie, intending to turn him into a new Green Goblin.
-Spider-Man and the Molten Man (Normie's uncle) defeat them before he can be exposed to the Goblin formula.
+Spider-Man and Molten Man (Normie's uncle) defeat them before he can be exposed to the Goblin formula.